-Black Hive is my graduation project, made in a team of 8 people on Unreal Engine 4.
+Black Hive was my graduation project, made in a team of 8 people on Unreal Engine 4.

 It's an asymmetrical multiplayer confrontation game, with strong atmosphere and gameplay differentiations.

-On one part, a lone soldier, playing a tense FPS with a macabre atmosphere, needs to find and destroy the hive of three unknown creatures.
+On one part, a lone soldier, playing a tense FPS with a macabre atmosphere, needs to find and destroy the hive of three unknown creatures, called Carnimorphs.

 These creatures play a Third Person action/infiltration game, where they need to cooperate to track down, ambush and kill the soldier before he reaches the hive.

-This is the third large project where I'm a Technical Designer, but it's the first one with a AAA-quality ambition, and photorealistic visuals.
+This was the third large project where I was a Technical Designer, but it was the first one with a AAA-quality ambition, and realistic visuals.
 Since working in AAA game studios is my career goal, I began exploring aspects of Game Design and Technical Design I had not yet discovered, such as in-depth User Analytics, Camera Design, and complex C++ code.

-I am also in charge of the balancing of the game, which is something quite new for me.
-I'm not necessarily aiming for a perfect balance, but one that favourizes the game experience above all.
+I was also in charge of the balancing of the game, something quite new for me.
+I wasn't necessarily aiming for a perfect balance, but one that favourizes the game experience above all.
 If the soldier players feel more angst and tension in game when they only have a 40% chance of winning, it's what I will aim for.

 Intricate combat design

 Since the creatures can walk on walls and ceilings, and are played in a Third Person view, ensuring character movement is smooth and easy is an essential part of the game.
-We chose not to change the camera roll when on vertical surfaces, which causes a number of ergonomics problems.
-However, we feel it's the right thing to do to ensure smooth movement and keeping players from getting lost.
+We chose not to change the camera roll when on vertical surfaces, which caused a number of ergonomics problems.
+However, we feel it was the right thing to do to ensure smooth movement and keeping players from getting lost.

 - Macro Game Design